-Based in the Centre for Research Communications at the University of Nottingham, SHERPA services provide some useful online tools to help researchers find the information they need to publish their work open access.
-Currently, SHERPA services are-
+Based in the Centre for Research Communications at the University of Nottingham, and funded by Jisc, SHERPA services provide some useful online tools to help researchers find the information they need to publish their work open access.
+Currently, SHERPA services are:

 SHERPA RoMEO – use this online search tool to find a publisher’s policy on copyright and self-archiving.
 You can use the simple search and find by either Journal Title/ISSN or by the publisher name.
 There’s also an advanced search which contains more options for the Journal and Publisher searches and there’s also a drop-down list where you can narrow your results by country and funding body.
 Results will be summaries of the permissions that are normally given in each publisher’s copyright transfer agreement.